EightyEighth/noneapi/README.md

    def main():
         with ClusterProxy(config) as cluster:
             order = cluster.order_service.add_order({"id": 1})
-            print(order)
-            try:
-                result = cluster.order_service.add_order({"id": 1})
-            except RemoteError as e:
-                print(e)
-                # do something
-            else:
-                # do something

    ```
     In this example, we create a `ClusterProxy` with a configuration that points to the `order_service`.
 The `ClusterProxy` is a context manager that allows us to access the service via `cluster.order_service`.
 The `add_order` method is invoked with a dictionary as an argument.
-The result is then printed to the console.
-If an error occurs, the `RemoteError` exception is raised.

     - **`ClusterProxy`**: A class that allows access to remote services.
 It accepts a configuration as an argument.
 The configuration is a list of dictionaries with the following keys: `name`, `host`, and `port`.
 The `name` is the identifier of the service.
 The `host` and `port` are the location of the service.
 Both `host` and `port` are optional.
 By default, `host` is set to `"